executablebooks/cookiecutter-jupyter-book/README.md

 6. Make edits to your book by adding more content, updating the table of contents in `my_book/_toc.yml`, and and/or by editing the configuration file `my_book/_config.yml`.
 See the [Jupyter Book documentation](https://jupyterbook.org/intro.html) for more information on customizing your book.

 7. `cookiecutter-jupyter-book` comes with a GitHub Actions workflow to help easily deploy your book online with the free [GitHub Pages](https://pages.github.com/) services.
-This workflow file would have been included in your directory structure if you chose `yes` for `Select include_github_actions` in Step 2 above.
+This workflow file would have been included in your directory structure if you chose `1 - yes` for `Select include_github_actions:` in Step 2 above.
 When ready to deploy your book online:
    1. Make sure your book builds locally as expected (`jupyter-book build my_book/`) and that you have updated the `requirements.txt` file to include any additional packages required to build your book;
-   2. Create a new [GitHub repository](https://github.com/new) to host your book;
+   2. Create a new public [GitHub repository](https://github.com/new) to host your book;
+   3. Push your local book (including the `.github` hidden directory) to your GitHub repository.
+There are many ways to do this, for example:
+      ```bash
+      $ git init
+      $ git add .
+      $ git commit -m "first commit"
+      $ git remote add origin git@github.com:<user>/<repository-name>.git
+      $ git push -u origin master
+      ```
-   3. Push your book (including the `.github` hidden directory) to your GitHub repository.
-The GitHub Actions workflow provided with the cookiecutter (`my_book/.github/workflows/deploy.yml`) will automatically deploy your book to the `gh-pages` branch of your repository.
+   4. The GitHub Actions workflow provided with the cookiecutter (`my_book/.github/workflows/deploy.yml`) will automatically deploy your book to the `gh-pages` branch of your repository once pushed.
 You may need to go to the `Settings` tab of your repository and under the **GitHub Pages** heading, choose the `gh-pages branch` from the **Source** drop-down list.
 For alternative methods of deploying your book online, see the See the [Jupyter Book documentation](https://jupyterbook.org/intro.html).
+   > Note: by default, the GitHub Actions workflow builds the book with Ubuntu and Python 3.8.
+You can modify the OS/Python version for the build in the `.github/workflows/deploy.yml` file on line 15 and 16 respectively.

 ## Contributors